sdp-tech/Visualization/ReadMe.md

 > 1. Add a filter clear button (using Select2, ionRangeSlider module)
 > 2. Search Control added ** let marker open its own popup when searched **
 > 3. Add an Easybutton to get back to the initial setView
-> 4. let optgroup be selectable so that user can selet/ unselect all according options by clicking the optgroup title
+> 4. Let optgroup be selectable so that user can selet/ unselect all according options by clicking the optgroup title

 **201230**
 > 1. Add content to main.html